 Thai Pad Kra Pao Recipe for Stir Fried Ground Pork and Holy Basil with Fried Egg

-Our Thai stir-fried minced pork with holy basil recipe makes a staple of street food stalls in Thailand.
+Our Thai pad kra pao recipe for stir-fried minced pork with holy basil makes a Thai street food staple that you’ll find at markets and food stalls in Thailand.
 A garlic and chilli paste is mixed with pork mince and a rich sauce before being served with fragrant and refreshing Thai holy basil and a fried egg.

 To top it off, a classic Thai condiment, prik nam pla, further enhances the flavour of this popular Thai street food dish when served with steamed jasmine rice.